 Our Project Technician completed the installation by using a fully automated Philips Dynalite control system; the LED track lighting was completed with dimmable components to achieve the perfect Lux beam lighting level for the showroom.
 The power and maintenance saving cost was very impressive and calculated to be $15,000 annually compared to the existing metal halide lighting system.

 HDE has developed a great understanding with design, organisation skills and scheduled planning to help with tight time frames whilst still producing high quality work.
-Some of the branches were refurbed in short time frames of only two weeks from start to finish.
+Some of the branches were refurbed in short time frames of only three weeks from start to finish.

 The building at 100 Creek Street, has two transformer supplies from the supply authority.
 Transformer one is running at a 1.00PF and does not require any correction.
 Transformer two is running at a 0.92PF and does require correction as there is large amount of inductive load present causing poor PF.